-Notes and accounts receivable-trade are exposed to customer credit risk.
+Notes and accounts receivable-trade, and contract assets are exposed to customer credit risk.
 For such risk, management of due dates is implemented in accordance with the credit management rules.
 Investment securities mainly consist of stocks, and the market values of listed stocks are determined on a quarterly basis.